Lemonade Pet Insurance Review

 Lemonade, like other insurance companies, has a blog with educational articles and an online quote tool.
 However, it doesn’t have an online chat feature like many other companies offer, and its customer service team isn’t available 24/7; they’re only available during Lemonade’s business hours.

-Lemonade’s policies are available in 36 states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Georgia, Illinois, Indiana, Iowa, Maryland, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
+Lemonade’s policies are available in 38 states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.

 Customer service is available by phone at 844-733-8666.
 You can also email email@example.com.